wang-q/genomes/groups/Trichoderma.md

 ### Condense branches in the minhash tree

-* This phylo-tree is not really formal, and shouldn't be used to interpret phylogenetic relationship
+* This phylo-tree is not really formal, and shouldn't be used to interpret phylogenetic relationships
 * It is just used to find more abnormal strains

 ```shell